Pac-12 teams navigate the NCAA’s new redshirt rule

 Utah is among four Pac-12 teams about to play a fifth game this week, which means some decisions loom.

 Whittingham said there are just a handful of Utes players who might be impacted Saturday night when Utah plays at Stanford and going forward.
-Decisions have already been made on many players with redshirt eligibility.
+Decisions already have been made on many players with redshirt eligibility.

 “It’s all new territory, I mean it’s much different than it was before,” Whittingham said.
 “But the overriding factor is if we think a guy can help us win, we’re going to use him.
 It doesn’t make sense to redshirt guys and try to preserve a year if you think they can help you win now, because coaching is a win-now profession.”

-Colorado heads into its fifth game this weekend having popped into the rankings at No. 21.
+Colorado heads into its fifth game having popped into the rankings at No. 21.
 The Buffaloes, coming off a victory over UCLA, are one of just 14 undefeated teams left in the nation.

 Buffs coach Mike MacIntyre said decisions are made on a case-by-case and position-by-position basis, while also factoring in injuries.